top of page

 October 2025

-Dr. Zhao's first-authored paper on first intrinsically stretchable organic field-effect transistor biosensors was published in Nature Electronics
+Dr. Zhao's first-authored paper on first intrinsically stretchable organic field-effect transistor biosensors was published in Nature Electronics!
+We are excited to intergrated built-in polymer differential circuits to minimize the drift for chemical biosensors.

 bottom of page